erik-nelson/lens_raytracer_3d/README.md

 This library is currently in development.

 ## Overview
-This repository is entirely written in C++, and is structured around the CMAKE cross-compilation paradigm.
-All source code is in the `lens_raytracer_3d/src/cpp/` directory.
+This repository is entirely written in C++ and MATLAB, and is structured around the CMAKE cross-compilation paradigm.
+All source code is in the `lens_raytracer_3d/src/` directory.

 ## Easy Build and Run Instructions
 Open a MATLAB instance, then